ianjure/markov-chain-trading/README.md

 # Markov Trading Simulation
-A Markov chain or Markov process, is a stochastic model describing a sequence of possible events.
+A Markov chain, or Markov process, is a stochastic model that describes a sequence of possible events.
+The goal of this project is to develop a simple Markov trading model using historical stock price data and machine learning.
+We will then create a web application to test our model and simulate potential market returns.

 ## Data Overview